Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

   - **Short Link Domain**: `myhub.link`
   - **Outgoing Email Domain**: `mysite-mail.com`
   - **Outgoing Email Subdomain Prefix**: `mail`
-- Follow the steps around SSL certificates in [Using an Existing Domain](./hubs-cloud-aws-existing-domain.md)
+- Once the stack is up, follow the steps around DNS in [Using an Existing Domain](./hubs-cloud-aws-existing-domain.md)

 ### Recipe 5: Subdomain not on Route 53